Marla Sokoloff: Career

-In 1993, Sokoloff (then aged 12) began pursuing an acting career when she was cast as Gia Mahan in the ABC sitcom Full House.
-She was originally to play Topanga Lawrence in ABC's Boy Meets World and had even filmed a few scenes.
-However, the part was subsequently given to Danielle Fishel.
-In 1998, Sokoloff landed the role of receptionist Lucy Hatcher in the legal television drama series The Practice.
-Along with other popular appearances, she is well-remembered as Joey's pregnant sister, Dina, in season 8 of Friends.
-She also had a three-episode stint as nanny Claire in the comedy-drama series Desperate Housewives.
+In 1993, Sokoloff (then aged 12) began pursuing an acting career when she was cast as Gia Mahan in the popular ABC sitcom Full House.
+She was originally in-mind to play Topanga Lawrence on ABC's Boy Meets World, and had even filmed a few scenes; however, the part was subsequently given to Danielle Fishel.
+In 1995, she appeared in the film adaptation of The Babysitters Club as Marguerite “Cokie” Mason, the “bad-girl” and archenemy of the babysitters.
+In 1998, Sokoloff landed the role of receptionist Lucy Hatcher on the legal television drama series The Practice.
+Along with other popular appearances, she is well-remembered as Joey's pregnant sister, Dina, on season 8 of Friends.
+She also had a three-episode stint as nanny Claire on the comedy-drama series Desperate Housewives.

 In 2000, she played Maggie Carter in the teen romance film Whatever It Takes.

 In November 2006, she starred in the ABC television series Big Day, which ended on January 30, 2007.
 She also made a guest appearance in an episode of Burn Notice, where she played Melanie, working undercover as a receptionist at a Miami art gallery whose owner had murdered her character's father.

 Sokoloff also has starred in several movies, including Whatever It Takes, The Climb, The Tollbooth, Dude, Where's My Car?, Sugar & Spice and Love on the Side.

 In 2008, Sokoloff starred alongside Paul Campbell, Andy Griffith, Doris Roberts and Liz Sheridan in the romantic comedy Play the Game.
 She also voices the Glatorian Kiina in Bionicle: The Legend Reborn.
 She played Imogene O'Neill in the mini series Meteor.

 In 2012, she starred in the television film A Christmas Wedding Date.

 She reprised her role as Gia on Full House's sequel series Fuller House, making 11 appearances starting with the second season episode "Girl Talk".

 Personal life

 Sokoloff dated actor James Franco for five years after they met on the set of Whatever It Takes in 1999.

 In 2004, she began dating Deadsy drummer Alec Puro.
-They married on November 7, 2009, and have three daughters, born February 2012 March 2015 and February 2022.
+They married in 2009, and have three daughters.